wosta/github-/README.md

 ### Net
 * https://github.com/Alamofire/Alamofire Elegant HTTP Networking in Swift **18k**

+### PageControl
+* https://github.com/popwarsweet/PageControls This is a selection of custom page controls to replace UIPageControl, inspired by a dribbble found here: https://dribbble.com/shots/2578447-Page-Control-Indicator-Transitions-Collection **156**

 ### Photo
 * https://github.com/Roylee-ML/PrismaSimpleImagePicker This is a copy of the Prisma APP.
 Reproduce Prisma custom camera, image picker and picture editor **0.12k**